Jonathas-Conceicao/storage-zip-rs/README.md

 # storage_zip

-This crate offers utility functions for zipping Options and Results into tuples.
+This crate offers utility functions for zipping `Option` and `Result` values into tuples.

-It is instead to be used when different actions yields Options or Results values but the program flow can only proceed if all of them are Some or Ok.
+This is intended to be used when different actions yields multiple `Option` or `Result` values but the program flow can only proceed if all of them are `Some` or `Ok`.

-When used with Result, it requires that all the Results being zipped have the same error type and it will evaluate to the first error or to the tuple with all the Ok values.
+When it is used with a `Result` based value, it requires that all the `Result` values being zipped have the same error type and it will evaluate to the first error or to the tuple with all the `Ok` values.

 With the crate you can do: